Recycling batteries

 1.6 billion batteries were thrown away last year.
 This means vast amounts of valuable materials such as nickel, zinc, cadmium and lithium are lost forever.
 See the FAQs below to learn how these materials are recovered.

-two hands holding a pile of household batteries
+two light skinned hands holding a pile of household batteries against a blue background

 Give recycled batteries a new lease of life